VACUMM/sonat/doc/source/core.rst

 is loaded at regular dates
 by :func:`sonat.ens.load_model_at_regular_dates`
 without any time interpolation.
-This ensures that states are independent from one one another, and makes the read faster.
+This ensures that states are independent from one another, and makes the read faster.

 Such pseudo-ensemble needs to be large and made